-Mr. Peacock is subject to confidentiality, invention assignment, non-disclosure, non-competition and non-solicitation obligations pursuant to the terms of his employment agreement.
+Mr. Peacock is subject to confidentiality, invention assignment, non-competition and non-solicitation obligations pursuant to the terms of his employment agreement.

-Agreements with Other Executive Officers
+Agreements with Other Named Executive Officers

-We also have written employment agreements with Mr. Naidu, Dr. Heyrman and Dr. Meglasson.
+We also have written employment agreements with Dr. Heyrman and Dr. Meglasson.
 Each agreement provides for an employment term of one year, with the term automatically renewing for successive one-year terms, unless we or the applicable officer gives written notice of non-renewal at least 90 days prior to the renewal date.
-Each of these officers is subject to confidentiality, invention assignment, non-disclosure, non-competition and non-solicitation agreements.
+Each of these officers is subject to confidentiality, invention assignment, non-competition and non-solicitation agreements.

-In addition, following the end of each calendar year, each executive officer named below is eligible to receive an annual bonus based on the achievement of individual and company performance objectives, which will be determined by our board of directors in its sole discretion.
+In addition, for each calendar year, each executive officer named below is eligible to receive an annual bonus in accordance with the terms of our management incentive program.
 The bonus is calculated as a percentage of the executive's annual base salary.
-As of the date of this prospectus, the target bonus percentage for each such executive officer is as follows: Mr. Naidu 35%, Dr. Heyrman 40% and Dr. Meglasson 40%.
+As of the date of this prospectus, the target bonus percentage for each such executive officer is as follows: Dr. Heyrman 40% and Dr. Meglasson 40%.
+In order to receive her bonus, Dr. Heyrman must be employed by us at the time the bonus is declared due and owing.